vacp2p/vaclab-k8s-plugins/README.md

 ## Overview

-This repository provides Kubernetes extensions designed to enable **deterministic bandwidth management** and **intelligent scheduling** in research and laboratory environments where network reproducibility is critical.

-### Motivation

 In the Vaclab environment, traditional Kubernetes scheduling cannot guarantee:
 - **Bandwidth accountability**: tracking actual network resource usage per node
 - **Strict bandwidth enforcement**: preventing oversubscription of network links
-- **Scheduling-aware bandwidth allocation**: rejecting pod placement when bandwidth is unavailable
+- **Bandwidth-aware  scheduling**: rejecting pod placement when bandwidth is unavailable
-- **Pod locality optimization**: co-locating related pods (StatefulSets, Deployments) on the same physical node to leverage local virtual bridges
+- **Pod locality optimization**: Always try to co-locate related pods (StatefulSets, Deployments) on the same physical node to leverage local virtual bridges

-Standard Kubernetes networking lacks strict bandwidth reservation mechanisms, making experiments **non-reproducible** due to network fluctuations.
+Unlike CPU and RAM, Kubernetes doesn't treat bandwidth as a schedulable resource.
+Therefore, it lacks guaranteed bandwidth reservation mechanisms, making experiments **non-reproducible** due to network fluctuations.
 Our goal here is to propose a clean workaround to this problem.

 ---